axocomm/rupervisor/README.md

 ### Running a file

-After specifying your scenarios as above, simply run `rup run`.
+After specifying your scenarios as above, simply run `rp run`.
 This will execute `Ruperfile` by default, but a different path or filename may be provided as a positional argument.

 ### Inspecting a file

-To see how the program will interpret the `Ruperfile` definition, the `rup inspect` command may be run.
+To see how the program will interpret the `Ruperfile` definition, the `rp inspect` command may be run.
 This command accepts an optional `--format, -f FORMAT` option accepting `json`, `yaml`, or `simple` (default).